PrzeMazur95/WannabeGuide/README.md

 ## To do
  * CRUD for tasks - done in web - now api
+ * add option to add photos to specific topic
+ * refactor web and api controller - try catch block, to not be dry - some parent method
+ * check in api if user exisits, and if topic is his own
  * categories, an relations between them and tasks
  * create a middleware for api, to protect from unauthorized requests
  * docker file